 Now that your 3 days in Ubud itinerary is drawing to a close, you need something special for your last evening.
 I suggest watching a traditional Balinese dance performance at the Ubud Palace.
 This is popular with travelers in Bali but trust me, it’s totally worth the hype.

 There are several different variations of Balinese dance, but the one at Ubud Palace is the legong dance.
-Besides the choreography, the costumes, jewelry and music are all fascinating.
-Performances are scheduled nightly at 7.30pm and cost 100,000 IDR (7 USD) to watch.
+Besides the choreography, the costumes, jewelry, and music are all fascinating.
+Performances are scheduled nightly at 7.30 pm and cost 100,000 IDR ($6.5 US) to watch.

 That brings my 3 day Ubud itinerary to an end.
 When I visited Ubud it took my breath away.
 Sure, it gets a little crowded, but please don’t let you put that off – you don’t want to miss out on the chance to see such phenomenal beauty.
 Whilst I’ve squeezed a lot into this 3 days in Ubud itinerary, you will leave this soothing place feeling zen and refreshed.